Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Avoid using full-strength fertilizer.
 It should be 1/4 the strength of the average formula.

-Read our nutrients and fertilizer guide for everything you need to know about fertilizing indoor plants.
+Read my nutrients and fertilizer guide for everything you need about fertilizing indoor plants.

 Propagation

-The pups are clones from the mother plant or the original plant.
+The pups are clones of the mother plant or the original plant.

 Bromeliad Propagation Steps